floblik/YouScrobbler/README.md

 The following characters get deleted: “ and ‘.
 Brackets(( & [) and their content get deleted, too.
 Database saving

 Whenever you edit the automatic detected trackinfromation or enter ones by yourself, this changes are saved in your personal database.
-This database is located on your computer and saves the right artist- and trackname of the corresponding youtube videos.
+This database is located on your computer and saves the right artist- and trackname of the corresponding YouTube videos.